InvestingStocks

 So which is better?

-Why do index funds outperform active managers?
+Why do index funds rule?

 It’s worth going into a bit more detail on this active vs passive management malarkey as this is a concept that really seems counter intuitive when you first come across it.